open-portfolio/open-portfolio.github.io/worth/snapshotBuilder.md

 ### Brokerage Exports

-Where supported (with the _FINporter_ open import framework) you can import your brokerage exports directly into _FlowWorth_.
+Where supported (with the _FINporter_ open import framework) you can import your brokerage exports directly into _Flow Worth_.

 Even if you import directly from brokerage statements, you'll probably want to construct your own MAccount and MSecurity delimited files, as described in next section.